avinoamr/argcommand/README.md

 ## Getting Started

-After installing the `argcommand` module somewhere on your system, begin by subclassing the `argcommand.Command` class that represents a command that needs to be executed from the command line, and calling the `.execute()`:
+After installing the `argcommand` module, begin by subclassing the `argcommand.Command` class that represents a command that needs to be executed from the command line, and calling the `.execute()`:

 ```python
 import argcommand